Serving

 NOTES:

-1. Chilis Thai: The half cup is for whole dry chilis, but break really long ones in half.
-Dry red Thai chilis are quite hot so for a substitute you need something like Arbols (make that a heaping half cup).
+The half cup is for whole dry chilis, but break really long ones in half for more accurate measure.
+Dry red Thai chilis are quite hot so for a substitute you need something like de Arbols (make that a heaping half cup).
 If you can only get the common Japones use at least twice as much.
-See my Chili Page for further details.
+For details see our Thai Chilis page.

-4. Galangal: If you can't get it fresh, don't use dry - it has little flavor.
+If you can't get it fresh or frozen, don't use dry - it has little flavor.
 Use fresh ginger instead - way different taste but better.
-For details see my Galangal page.
+For details see our Galangal page.

-5. Kaffir Lime: if you don't have any use grated zest of a regular lime (no white).
+if you don't have any, use grated zest of a regular lime (no white).
 Not the same but better than nothing.
-For details see my Kaffir Lime page.
+For details see our Kaffir Lime page.

-6. Method: I have carefully developed the above sequence to get the best results with the least effort and mess.
-For best results you need a Thai granite mortar or similar with a heavy pestle.
+I have carefully developed the above sequence to get the best results with the least effort and mess.
+For best results you need a Thai Granite Mortar or similar with a heavy pestle.
 "Gourmet" and standard kitchen mortars are totally inadequate (for practically any use, actually).
 My granite mortar is 7-3/4 inches across with a 5-1/2 inch diameter bowl and a 3 pound pestle.
-If you don't have such a device you can get by with just the mini-prep processor or blender but the texture will be a little grainy.
+If you don't have such a device (then order one now), you can get by with just the mini-prep processor or blender, but the texture will be a little grainy.
+I have also made this by grinding the ingredients in the mini-prep first, adding them in the order given, then pounding the finished sauce in the big stone mortar.
+Both methods worked fine.